KemoLD/KemoLD/README.md

 - 4 months as a Software Engineer Intern at [Diligent](https://www.linkedin.com/company/diligent-board-member-services/).
 - 8 months as a Software Engineer Intern at [Apollo Insurance](https://www.linkedin.com/company/apolloinsurance/).
-- 4 months as a Quality Assurance Developer at [Later](https://www.linkedin.com/company/later-official/).
+- 4 months as a Quality Assurance Developer Intern at [Later](https://www.linkedin.com/company/later-official/).
 - 4 months as a Product Manager Intern at [Wenso Ltd](https://www.linkedin.com/company/wensoltd/).

 ## Languages and Tools :hammer_and_wrench: